jakecoffman/crud/README.md

 ## crud

-A swagger builder and validation library for servers.
+A Swagger/OpenAPI builder and validation library for servers.

 Heavily inspired by [hapijs](https://hapi.dev/) and the [hapijs-swagger](https://github.com/glennjones/hapi-swagger) projects.

 ### Status

-This project is not stable yet.
-Use it with great caution.
+This project is not stable yet, API is still changing and there are missing features.

+It's already pretty useful so if you risk averse then use it and pitch in!

 ### Why